 Holy Catholic Church, the communion of saints

-The word Church in Greek (eklesia), is in Latin (ecclesia), Portuguese (igreja) which means group or group.
-So the Church is a group of people who believe in Jesus Christ, who are baptized in the name of the Father, the Son, and the Holy Spirit and carry on God’s work of salvation in the world.
-Or God’s People who are on pilgrimage to the Father’s house.
-God’s people who make pilgrimages to the Father’s house need a building to gather and worship together, this building is called a church.
+The word Church in Greek (ekklesia) is in Latin (ecclesia), Portuguese (Igreja), which means group or group.
+So the Church is a group of people who believe in Jesus Christ, are baptized in the name of the Father, the Son, and the Holy Spirit, and carry on God’s work of salvation in the world.
+Or God’s People who are on a pilgrimage to the Father’s house.
+God’s people who make pilgrimages to the Father’s house need a building to gather and worship; this building is called a church.
 So:

 Forgiveness of Sins

-The fellowship of the Saints means that all people who believe in Christ are united by the Holy Spirit to become God’s Holy people.
-This union includes life in this world and the life hereafter - the living and the dead and the afterlife.
-That is why we pray to the Father in Heaven with the intercessors of the Saints (saints) and we pray for the people who have passed away.
+The fellowship of the Saints means that the Holy Spirit unites the Holy Spirit unites all people who believe in Christ to become God’s Holy people.
+This union includes life in this world and the life hereafter - the living, the dead, and the afterlife.
+That is why we pray to the Father in Heaven with the intercessors of the Saints (saints), and we pray for the people who have passed away.

 Forgiveness of sins means that through Jesus Christ, God renews the lives of weak humans who cannot save themselves.
-With the forgiveness of sins, a BLESSED life is restored and relationships with God and others that are tenuous and even broken because of sin can also be restored.
+With the forgiveness of sins, a BLESSED life is restored, and relationships with God and others that are tenuous and broken because of sin can also be restored.

 Awakening of the body